CSV2QBO Converter Help

 - Payee – payee or merchant

-- Amount- $ amount of the transaction.
+- Amount- Amount of the transaction in $ or other currency.
 Alternatively a credit and a debit column can be used

 - Credit – credit amounts

 - Type – transaction type, such as credit or debit